derailed/popeye/README.md

 ## ATTA Girls/Boys!

-Popeye sits on top of many of opensource projects and libraries.
+Popeye sits on top of many of open source projects and libraries.
 Our *sincere* appreciations to all the OSS contributors that work nights and weekends to make this project a reality!